jennlai95/T2A2_recipe_API/readme.md

 The primary key is id and is referred to as recipe.id as a Foreign key in other models.
 This model is related to all the other models

 ## Reviews model

 The primary key is id.
 It uses two foreign keys constraints from: user model and recipe model.
-Each review is directly tied to a recipe_id
+Each review is directly tied to a recipe_id.
+Each review requires a user_rating.

 ## Saved recipe model